 **Sulia is a subject-based social network that connects you to the top social sources on subjects you care about.** We all have interests that we're extremely passionate about.
 Whether it's our family, a sports team, breaking news, Hollywood gossip, a hobby, a career, or a political issue, we obsess over our interests everyday.
 However, with an endless number of sources talking about an endless number of subjects, it's nearly impossible to find the best sources to follow to across your interests.
 And, even if you were able to identify the top sources, sifting through all of their content is maddeningly time-consuming.
 We built Sulia to address these problems (which were driving us mad too).
 Sulia’s subject-based structure of social channels connects trusted sources and enthusiasts on shared interests across thousands of subjects, including breaking news and events.
 How?
 We use a combination of network managers and sophisticated algorithms to identify the best-regarded sources across thousands of subjects.
 We then dynamically filter content from those sources, regardless of where it's created (a blog, a social network, a media site, through Sulia's publishing system, etc.), into high-quality, realtime social channels.
 The result is streams of timely content from trusted sources that is always on-topic, readable, and relevant.
 People use Sulia everyday to discover new sources and engage with their interests.
 Sulia is backed by leading media and technology investors, including: -- Firstmark Capital: Rick Heitzmann -- Village Ventures: Matt Harris, Bo Peabody -- IA Capital Partners: Roger Ehrenberg -- Founder Collective: Chris Dixon -- SV Angels: Ron Conway -- Mark Gerson, Founder, Gerson Lehrman Group

-Babble is an online parenting magazine and community platform aimed at urban parents, providing a variety of lifestyle content.
-Founded in December 2006 by Alisa Volkman and Rufus Griscom, the company is based in New York.
-Babble offers articles, photos, videos, and blogs covering topics such as beauty, home, food, travel, entertainment, parenting, and health.
-The site features interactive elements including community profiles, message boards, and photo sharing services.
-Additionally, it hosts specialized content like the "Strollerderby" blog and a parental advisory column, ensuring a diverse range of resources and advice for modern families.
+Babble is an online magazine and community platform that caters to urban parents and hipsters, offering a wide range of lifestyle content.
+Founded in December 2006 by Alisa Volkman and Rufus Griscom and based in New York, the platform includes articles, photos, videos, and blogs covering topics such as beauty, home, food, travel, entertainment, and parenting.
+Babble also features community engagement through profiles, message boards, and photo-sharing services.
+Notable sections include 'Strollerderby,' a parenting blog, and 'Parental Advisory,' an advice column that addresses various aspects of modern parenting and lifestyle trends.

-Babble is an online parenting magazine and community platform aimed at urban parents, providing a variety of lifestyle content.
-Founded in December 2006 by Alisa Volkman and Rufus Griscom, the company is based in New York.
-Babble offers articles, photos, videos, and blogs covering topics such as beauty, home, food, travel, entertainment, parenting, and health.
-The site features interactive elements including community profiles, message boards, and photo sharing services.
-Additionally, it hosts specialized content like the "Strollerderby" blog and a parental advisory column, ensuring a diverse range of resources and advice for modern families.
+Babble is an online magazine and community platform that caters to urban parents and hipsters, offering a wide range of lifestyle content.
+Founded in December 2006 by Alisa Volkman and Rufus Griscom and based in New York, the platform includes articles, photos, videos, and blogs covering topics such as beauty, home, food, travel, entertainment, and parenting.
+Babble also features community engagement through profiles, message boards, and photo-sharing services.
+Notable sections include 'Strollerderby,' a parenting blog, and 'Parental Advisory,' an advice column that addresses various aspects of modern parenting and lifestyle trends.

 Crowd Fusion